 However, this comes at a cost.
 Due to their portable nature, they are very easily lost!

 Did you know that reusable water bottles are the number one most commonly lost items in the UK?

-Research conducted by YouthSight with NotLost reveals that reusable water bottles are the number one most lost item on university campuses.
-Water bottles account for 18% of the total items found on campus every year.
-Furthermore, data suggests that of these water bottles, a whopping 98% are never enquired about.
+Research conducted using NotLost data reveals that reusable water bottles are amongst the leading category of lost items on university campuses.
+Each year 10,000’s of water bottles are found on university campuses and are not returned to their owners.
 That means a lot of water bottles are sitting, unclaimed, at lost property offices.